BarimKenzema/wagmi-cto-website/whitepaper.md

         <strong>Vesting:</strong> None — all tokens are already in circulation
     </div>
     <p>
-        Unlike most token launches where large allocations are reserved for teams, investors, or advisors with vesting schedules[reference:6], $WAGMI has <strong>zero locked or reserved tokens</strong>.
+        Unlike most token launches where large allocations are reserved for teams, investors, or advisors with vesting schedules, $WAGMI has <strong>zero locked or reserved tokens</strong>.
 The supply is fully distributed and transparent.
-This eliminates the risk of large cliff unlocks that typically cause price drops[reference:7].
+This eliminates the risk of large cliff unlocks that typically cause price drops.
     </p>

     <h3>4.2 Market Data</h3>